hassaan4584/Swiftjective-C/about.md

 - I wanted to host and truly own my own content.
 - And I wanted to dip back into some web development.

-Motivation to write about iOS development and create a dedicated space for it stemmed from a few things:
+In terms of my motivation to write about iOS development and create a dedicated space for it:

 - I have a natural love of writing, and doing so scratches an itch that's otherwise left untouched.
 - Sharing knowledge, what I know and what I hope to learn is also built into my ethos.
 It's rewarding, I get to meet other developers and hopefully it's helpful.